Using Pipeline Policies

 • **/default meaning any job titled default (for example, jobs building default branches)

-• Risk-Management/ReportHandler/master just for this particular job
+• Risk-Management/ReportHandler/main just for this particular job

 name